 Magnetic susceptibility of a material is the property used for the classification of materials into Diamagnetic, Paramagnetic, and Ferromagnetic substances.
 The material is Diamagnetic if the value of χ is small and negative, Paramagnetic if the value of χ is small and positive and Ferromagnetic if the value is large and positive.
 In this section, we will learn more about these substances and how they are classified on the basis of their susceptibility.

-Diamagnetic substances are those which have a tendency to move from stronger part to the weaker part of the external magnetic field.
+Diamagnetic substances have a tendency to move from stronger part to the weaker part of the external magnetic field.
 We can also say that the diamagnetic substances get repelled by a magnet.

-Ferromagnetic substances are those substances that when it’s placed in an external magnetic field, gets strongly magnetized.
-Also, they tend to move from a region of weak to the region of strong magnetic field and gets strongly attracted towards a magnet.
+Ferromagnetic substances are those substances that when it’s placed in an external magnetic field, get strongly magnetized.
+Also, they tend to move from a region of weak to the region of a strong magnetic field and get strongly attracted to a magnet.
 In a ferromagnetic material, the individual atoms possess a dipole moment, similar to a paramagnetic material.
-When placed in a magnetic field, the atoms interact with one another, and gets spontaneously aligned in a common direction.
+When placed in a magnetic field, the atoms interact with one another and get spontaneously aligned in a common direction.
 The direction is common over a macroscopic volume which we term as a domain.
-The domain has a net magnetization and each domain directs itself in the direction of B0, which results in its strong magnetization.
+The domain has a net magnetization and each domain directs itself, which results in its strong magnetization.

 To learn more about diamagnetic, paramagnetic and ferromagnetic substances and other related topics, download BYJU’S – The Learning App.